SCIInstitute/PFEIFER/README.md

-# Matmap3
+# PFEIFER

 ![Matmap](DocumentationFigures/Matmap_logo.png)

-# Matmap Documentation
+# PFEIFER Documentation

-## Matmap overview
+## PFEIFER overview

-Matmap is a signal processing tool specifically designed to process experimentally recorded  electrocardiography  data.
-Matmap is designed to enable user guided processing on multi-channel data with several recording instances.
+PFEIFER is a signal processing tool specifically designed to process experimentally recorded  electrocardiography  data.
+PFEIFER is designed to enable user guided processing on multi-channel data with several recording instances.
 There are many available tools including baseline correction, cardiac signal feature selection, ativation and recovery time calculation, and many others.

-## General Matmap Workflow
+## General PFEIFER Workflow

-### Starting Matmap
+### Starting PFEIFER

 Once you have downloaded the source code from the GitHub repository you can immediately open Matlab and begin using the testing functionality.
-To start Matmap, add the Matmap directory and subfolders to your Malab Path and type "matmap" in the Matlab command line.
+To start PFEIFER, add the PFEIFER directory and subfolders to your Malab Path and type "matmap" in the Matlab command line.

 The following two GUI windows should populate: